Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Introduction

 We observe that this sacrifice is unnecessary when using Low-Rank Adaptation (LoRA)~\citep{hu2022lora}.
 Because LoRA adapters are additive ($W_{\text{adapted}} = W_{\text{base}} + BA$), disabling them at inference time \emph{exactly} recovers the base model's weights.
 This means a single VLM with a retrieval LoRA adapter can serve as both: \begin{itemize}[nosep] \item A \textbf{retrieval model} (LoRA-on, bidirectional attention $\rightarrow$ \texttt{custom\_text\_proj} $\rightarrow$ 320-dim embeddings), and \item A \textbf{generative VLM} (LoRA-off, causal attention $\rightarrow$ \texttt{lm\_head} $\rightarrow$ autoregressive text). \end{itemize} Critically, only the retrieval head requires training.
-Generation capability is recovered by disabling the adapter and restoring causal attention---though realizing this in practice requires addressing three non-obvious engineering requirements (\Cref{sec:requirements}).
+Generation capability is recovered by disabling the adapter and restoring causal attention, though realizing this in practice requires addressing three non-obvious engineering requirements (\Cref{sec:requirements}).
 Prior work has explored related ideas.
-SV-RAG~\citep{chen2025svrag} trains \emph{two} LoRA adapters on a shared VLM---one for retrieval, one for generation---and swaps them at inference.
+SV-RAG~\citep{chen2025svrag} trains \emph{two} LoRA adapters on a shared VLM (one for retrieval, one for generation) and swaps them at inference.
 URaG~\citep{shi2026urag} unifies both tasks by inserting a retrieval module at an intermediate transformer layer.
-ColQwen2\_4RAG~\citep{oprea2025colqwen24rag} demonstrated the same LoRA on/off toggling mechanism in an application setting, but did not identify the engineering requirements for reliable generation (\Cref{sec:requirements}), evaluate against a controlled baseline, or compare against joint training.
+ColQwen2\_4RAG~\citep{oprea2025colqwen24rag} demonstrated the same LoRA on/off toggling mechanism in an application setting; we add a systematic analysis of failure modes that \emph{can} occur under different training setups (\Cref{sec:requirements}), a controlled-baseline retrieval evaluation, and a comparison against joint training.
 GritLM~\citep{muennighoff2025gritlm} showed that joint training can unify embedding and generation in text-only models.
-Our contribution is not the toggling mechanism itself---which exists in prior work---but a systematic analysis of \emph{when} and \emph{why} it works: identifying three failure modes that silently break generation in standard pipelines, and demonstrating through controlled experiments that generation training is unnecessary.
+Our contribution is not the toggling mechanism itself, which exists in prior work, but a systematic characterisation of when and why it works: identifying two failure modes that silently break generation without these safeguards, plus an efficiency requirement, and demonstrating through controlled experiments that generation training is unnecessary at the LoRA ranks tested.